Missouri Retail Sports Betting Now Live: A Complete Guide

 Is Missouri retail sports betting legal?

-How does retail betting work on launch weekend?
+How does retail betting work?

 Show up at a licensed casino with a valid ID (21+), place wagers at the counter or a kiosk, and keep your ticket.
 Plan for lines and check each property’s posted hours before you go.

-Which retail sportsbooks open first in Missouri?
+Which retail sportsbooks opened first in Missouri?

 Can I bet on college sports in Missouri?

-Yes.
 Most markets are OK, but Missouri bans bets on college player props.
 You also can’t bet on high school or youth events.

 Do I need cash for retail sports bets?